SCENE 01 / NIGHT VISION FILMING

 Low-light and infrared cinematography for your Mexican production.

+Here is how this works in practice.
 Night vision filming uses specialized infrared and low-light camera systems to capture footage where conventional cameras fail.
-In Mexico, this technique is indispensable for documenting nocturnal wildlife—jaguars in the Yucatán jungle, grey whales in Baja California lagoons, sea turtles nesting on Caribbean beaches, and monarch butterflies in Michoacán forests—as well as for dark-sky shoots in the Copper Canyon and Sierra Madre.
+In Mexico, this technique is indispensable for logging nocturnal wildlife—jaguars in the Yucatán jungle, grey whales in Baja California lagoons, sea turtles nesting on Caribbean beaches, and monarch butterflies in Michoacán forests—as well as for dark-sky shoots in the Copper Canyon and Sierra Madre.

-We source night vision and infrared camera packages through Baja Studios, Estudios Churubusco, and rental houses in Mexico City and Monterrey, and coordinate experienced crews familiar with Calakmul, Sian Ka'an, Cozumel, and the Sierra Madre.
-Our team works alongside COMEFILM, IMCINE, and CONANP to secure permits for filming in protected natural areas and archaeological sites.
+Here is the short of it.
+We source night vision and infrared camera packages through Baja Studios, Estudios Churubusco, and rental houses in Mexico City and Monterrey, and set up skilled crews familiar with Calakmul, Sian Ka'an, Cozumel, and the Sierra Madre.
+Our team works alongside COMEFILM, IMCINE, and CONANP to secure permits for filming in covered natural areas and archaeological sites.

 Capabilities